Takehiro Tomiyasu

-Takehiro Tomiyasu (冨安 健洋, Tomiyasu Takehiro) is a Japanese professional footballer who plays as a defender for the Japan national team.
-Mainly a full back, he can also be deployed as a centre-back.
+Takehiro Tomiyasu (冨安 健洋, Tomiyasu Takehiro) is a Japanese professional footballer who plays as a centre-back or full-back for Premier League club Crystal Palace and the Japan national team.

 Beginning his career at Avispa Fukuoka, Tomiyasu had a spell with Belgian club Sint-Truiden and Italian club Bologna before joining Arsenal in 2021 for a reported fee of up to £17m.
+After terminating his Arsenal contract by mutual agreement in 2025, Tomiyasu spent one season with Ajax before returning to the Premier League with Crystal Palace.

 Having previously played for various youth levels, Tomiyasu received a call-up for Japan's senior team in 2018.
-He featured for the side that reached the final of the 2019 AFC Asian Cup, and also played at the 2022 FIFA World Cup and 2023 Asian Cup.
+He featured for the side that reached the final of the 2019 AFC Asian Cup, and also played at the 2022 FIFA World Cup, 2023 Asian Cup and 2026 World Cup.

 Club career

 Avispa Fukuoka

 Born in Fukuoka, Japan, Tomiyasu enrolled at Sanchiku Elementary School, and during the second half of his first grade, he joined the school’s football club, Sanchiku Kickers, where he initially played as a defensive midfielder.
 He was scouted by the club’s general manager, Kanji Tsuji, who was impressed by his performance, particularly his speed, and encouraged his parents to support his football development.

 In 2009, when he was eleven years old and in the fifth grade, Tomiyasu began attending the newly established FC Barcelona Academy in Fukuoka, training there twice a week.
 At the academy, he played as a defensive midfielder.
 Although there were discussions about the possibility of joining FC Barcelona’s youth setup in Spain, the move did not materialize.

 After graduating from elementary school at the age of 12, Tomiyasu passed the selection trial and joined the local club Avispa Fukuoka’s junior youth team.
 By the age of 14, he was playing for their U-15 side and was also selected for the Japan national youth team.
 Initially playing in the midfield position, he switched to centre back.
 During his time at Avispa Fukuoka's youth system, Tomiyasu had a period as the club captain.
 He impressed at the 2013's JFA Premier Cup, and was named in the Best Eleven as a result.
 In May 2015, it was announced that Avispa Fukuoka had registered Tomiyasu.
 He made his debut for the club on 14 October 2015 as a starter in a 2–0 loss against Machida Zelvia in the third round of the Emperor's Cup.
 At the end of the 2015 season, Tomiyasu signed a temporary contract with Avispa Fukuoka.